All Episodes

 I guess it's not too soon where people can start writing novels about 9-11.

-Extremely loud and incredibly close was one, that was fine.
+Extremely loud and incredibly close was one.

 That's kind of a tough read.

-The submission by Amy Waldman was the one I mentioned, and a lot of people are asking about that.
+The submission by Amy Waldman was the one I mentioned.

-The submission by Amy Waldman.
+The Submission by Amy Waldman.

-And that is it, because in this world, in Russia's world, in my world, uh and various other people doing talk shows, if there's any route that we travel, usually fairly delicately, it's the diff it's in looking at conservatism and not just conservatism, in looking at problems we have to solve, and some of them seem to be fiscal nuts and bolts kinds of problems, some of them seem to be national security problems, and some of them seem to be social issues and moral problems, right?
+And that is, because in this world, in Rush's world, in my world, and various other people doing talk shows, if there's any route that we travel, usually fairly delicately, it's in looking at conservatism and not just conservatism, in looking at problems we have to solve.

-And we compartmentalize them as if, well, we have social issues over here and the fiscal issues over there, and they are problems of a different type.
+And we compartmentalize them as if, well, we have social issues over here and the fiscal issues over there.

 There is a direction we have to follow.